oracle-livelabs/apex/nyc-genai-lab/3-using-genai/3-using-genai.md

 ### Objectives

 In this lab, you will:
-- Enable Gen AI in your workspace
+- Configure a Generative AI service in your workspace
-- Build a AI chatbot using GenAI
+- Build a conversational chatbot using Generative AI

 ## Task 1: Configure Generative AI Service
 To use the Generative AI service in APEX, you need to first configure it at the workspace level.